Using quantum key distribution for cryptographic purposes: a survey: Secret key agreement

-Symmetric-key cryptography refers to cryptography methods in which both the sender and receiver share the same key.
+Symmetric-key cryptography refers to cryptography methods in which both the sender and receiver share the same secret key.
 Symmetric-key encryption was the only kind of encryption publicly known until the discovery of public-key cryptography in 1976 \cite{DH76}.

 Symmetric-key ciphers are used to guarantee the secrecy of the encrypted messages.
-The modern study of symmetric-key ciphers relates mainly to the study of block ciphers and stream ciphers and to their applications.
+Modern study of symmetric-key ciphers relates mainly to the study of block ciphers and stream ciphers and to their applications.
 AES is a block cipher that had been designed by a team of Belgium cryptographers (Joan Daemen et Vincent Rijmen) and has been adopted as an encryption standard by the US government (in replacement of DES).
 Block ciphers can be used to compute Message Authentication Codes (MACs) and can thus also be used to guarantee integrity and authenticity of messages.
-Stream ciphers, in contrast to the block ciphers, create an arbitrarily long stream of key material, which is combined with the plaintext bit-by-bit or character-by-character, somewhat like the One-Time-Pad.
-We will not consider stream ciphers in the remaining part of this sub-section, since, unlike block ciphers, they cannot be easily used to perform Key Establishment.
-Reference \cite{NESSIED20} provides a very complete survey of classical computationally secure symmetric-key schemes.
+Stream ciphers, in contrast to block ciphers, create an arbitrarily long stream of key material, which is combined with the plaintext bit-by-bit or character-by-character, somewhat like the one-time-pad.
+We will however restrict our discussion to block ciphers in the remaining part of this sub-section, reference \cite{NESSIED20} provides a very complete survey of classical computationally secure symmetric-key schemes.